jrpool/rallytree/README.md

 Not authorized to perform action: Invalid key
 ```

-In other cases they correctly point to asynchronicity problems, such as:
+In other cases they correctly point to asynchronicity problems, such as

 ```
 Error copying user story: Concurrency conflict: